EbenGitHub/Algorithm_DataStructure_DesignPattern/DesignPattern/Design_Pattern.md

 > In this example, the Pizza class has a constructor that takes a size, crust, and toppings parameter.
 The PizzaBuilder class has methods to set the size, crust, and toppings of the pizza, and a build() method that returns a Pizza object with the specified options.
 This allows you to create Pizza objects with different options without having to create a separate constructor for each combination of options.

+###

+## Structural patterns

+Structural Design Patterns are concerned with the composition of classes and objects to form larger structures.
+These patterns focus on how objects are connected and how they work together to form larger structures.

+Structural patterns are used to solve problems related to object composition, such as creating complex objects by combining simpler objects, or providing a simplified interface to a complex system.

+Some examples of Structural Design Patterns include:

+- Adapter Pattern: This pattern allows objects with incompatible interfaces to work together by creating a wrapper object that translates one interface to another.

+- Decorator Pattern: This pattern allows you to add behavior to an object dynamically, without changing its interface.

+- Facade Pattern: This pattern provides a simplified interface to a complex system, hiding its complexity from clients.

+Each of these patterns provides a different way to structure the composition of objects in a manner suitable to the situation.
+By understanding the different structural patterns, developers can choose the appropriate pattern for their specific needs and improve the flexibility, extensibility, and maintainability of their software.

 ######

 1. **Adapter Pattern**: